Paginating Magento catalogs without OFFSET

 // before the next batch is fetched

-- Per-batch PHP memory: bounded
+• Per-batch PHP memory: small and bounded

-When to actually reach for this
+When to actually use this

-It's not the right tool when:
+It is not the right tool when:

 The one-line version